Week 1 in Morocco

 Helena and Harkin invited us all over for dinner, wild boar and moose stew they had bought with them from Sweden and we contributed with some pastries purchased at the local bakery.
 A most enjoyable evening, treasured times with wonderful friends and great travelling companions.
 It was our first time travelling with other

 We woke to slight dampness in the air but that didn’t deter Alan from tackling the washing and gosh how it builds up.
 That kept us in Betsy for the day and stationed in the camping ground.
 It also allowed me to catch up on some paperwork and have a quiet day in preparation for what was to come.

 Day 4: Chefhaouen; 31 Jan 2019

 We come around the corner to see a truck attempting to pass another truck uphill at 30km/hour.
 Not a good idea and he thankfully gave up as there’s plenty of head-on traffic.
 How they don’t have a head-on accident is anyone’s guess.
-We crawl up at a snails pace and the expected arrival time on the GPS seems very optimistic.
-We were told to add at least 30% onto stated driving times but from our experience this could easily be another 50%.
+We crawl up at a snail’s pace and the expected arrival time on the GPS seems very optimistic.
+We were told to add at least 30% onto stated driving times but from our

-Rounding the corner we came across an example of what can happens when driving skills are put to the test.
-This had just happened before we arrived as the cones were being distributed.
+Rounding the corner we came across an example of what can happen when driving skills are put to the test.
+This had just happened before we arrived

 The trees high up here in the mountains are in full blossom, well ahead of schedule as though they are encouraging the spring to come early.